ez-framework/lucidity/README.md

 ## Design Principles

 Do these with metrics and logs.
+Has to be open source, obviously.

-1. Agent-based, obviously.
+1. Agent-based.
 The agent can have HTTP server so that `/metrics` still works.

 2. Store everything locally.